TomerFi/TomerFi/README.md

 **Migrating to Java Platform Module System (January 12, 2021)**
 <br/>
 This tutorial presents a complex scenario of migrating a non-modular project to JPMS.
-Inspired by a scenario I previously faced where one of my transitive dependencies was in-accessible (and not required)...
+Inspired by a scenario I previously faced where one of my transitive dependencies was inaccessible (and not required)...
 <br/>
 [Read further][jpms-migration]